Budapest bid for the 2024 Summer Olympics

 The Budapest bid for the 2024 Summer Olympics and Summer Paralympics was announced by the Hungarian Olympic Committee (Magyar Olimpiai Bizottság, MOB) on 11 November 2013, although organisers had been planning a bid since 2008.
-However, on March 1, 2017, Budapest withdrew its bid to host the 2024 Summer Olympics, leaving only Los Angeles and Paris in the race.
+On 1 March 2017, Budapest withdrew its bid to host the 2024 Summer Olympics, leaving only Los Angeles and Paris in the race.

 Bid history

 In February 2015, the MOB recommended that the bid plan go forward and with the General Assembly of Budapest began work on detailed cooperation for the Games.
-Then in January 2016, city authorities approved the master-plan for the potential Olympic Games locations.
+Then in January 2016, city authorities approved the plan for the potential Olympic Games locations.

-The two candidate cities are Paris in 2024 and Los Angeles in 2028.
-Hamburg pulled out of the contest in November 2015 and Rome pulled out of the contest in September 2016.
+The two other candidate cities were Paris in 2024 and Los Angeles in 2028.
+Hamburg pulled out of the contest in November 2015 and Rome in September 2016.
 Budapest pulled out of the contest in February 2017.

 Water and movement are the key elements of the Budapest 2024 logo, the result of a national contest that involved almost 200 artists, children, graphic designers, and students.
 It was designed by Graphasel Design Studio in 2016.
-This is fitting for an Olympic bid that features the River Danube as a backdrop and as the connecting artery to many of the Games facilities.
-The interaction of the city and the river would place Budapest in a scenic setting for the Games.
-The city itself is pedestrian- and cycle-friendly.
+This was seen as fitting for an Olympic bid that featured the River Danube as a backdrop.

-One of the world's top swimming nations with 25 swimming gold medals, Hungary hosted the 2017 World Aquatics Championships.
-In 2017, Hungary also hosted other championship events such as the Judo World Championships, European Youth Olympic Festival, and European University Basketball Championships.
-In 2018, Szeged hosted the World University Championships Canoe Sprint and Modern Pentathlon.
-In 2019, Budapest hosted the World Table Tennis Championships, as well as the European Maccabi games and in 2020, the capital co-hosted the UEFA European Football Championship.

 On 27 January 2016, the General Assembly of Budapest approved a list of potential venues.

-On 15 December 2016, though Budapest had been considered something of a dark horse in the competition to host the Games, the Hungarian capital continued to move ahead with its campaign.
+Despite a seemingly low chance of succeeding with the bid Hungarian capital continued to move ahead with its campaign.

 Aftermath

 On 22 February 2017, Budapest announced that it would withdraw its bid to host the 2024 Summer Olympics, leaving only Los Angeles and Paris in the race.
-Paris will host the 2024 Summer Olympics and Los Angeles will host the 2028 Summer Olympics.
+Paris hosted the 2024 Summer Olympics and Los Angeles will host the 2028 Summer Olympics.

-There is now discussion between Budapest and the IOC about the city possibly hosting the 2023 Summer Youth Olympics.

 In January 2021, Budapest resumed the discussion about a possible future Summer Olympics bid for 2032 and beyond.
+Despite this, the bid was not included and was later given to Brisbane.

 Previous bids

-Budapest's bid to host the 1916 Summer Olympics, 1920 Summer Olympics, 1936 Summer Olympics, 1944 Summer Olympics, and 1960 Summer Olympics but lost to Berlin (cancelled due to WWI), Antwerp, Berlin, London (cancelled due to World War II), and Rome respectively.
+Budapest's bid to host the 1916 Summer Olympics, 1920 Summer Olympics, 1936 Summer Olympics, 1944 Summer Olympics, and 1960 Summer Olympics but lost to Berlin (cancelled due to World War I), Antwerp, Berlin, London (cancelled due to World War II), and Rome respectively.